 But persist we must.
 We have to embrace our personal experience as the laboratory in which we get a taste of what consciousness is and how to expand it.
 No scientist or guru will be able to answer that for you.
 Your subjective experience is the only thing you’ve got.

-Whether it’s a product of your brain or a part of an infinite sea of consciousness which permeates the universe, you can expand it, and there are people who thought about doing it for millennia.
+Whether it’s a product of your brain or a part of an infinite sea of consciousness that permeates the universe, you can expand it, and there are people who thought about doing it for millennia.

 Expanding Your Consciousness